fujitake/smart-building-quick-start-kit/devices/README.en.md

 Here is the list of device samples.
 Samples can get value from a device and send it to a broker.
 You can experience the data flow from the device to the broker by trying each sample.

 ***These are just samples for experiencing the flow that gets data from devices to send to brokers.
-Accuracy and stability are not guaranteed***
+Accuracy and stability are not guaranteed.***

 ## [Analog meter readers](./analog-meter-readers)